robzor92/robzor92.github.io/docs/user_guides/mlops/serving/inference-logger.md

 ### Step 2: Simplified deployment form

 A simplified creation form will appear including the most common deployment fields among all the configuration possible.
-Inference logging is part of the advanced configuration of a deployment.
-To navigate to the advanced creation form, click on `Advanced configuration`.
+Inference logging is part of the advanced options of a deployment.
+To navigate to the advanced creation form, click on `Advanced options`.

 <!-- TODO: Image highlighting the button -->
 <p color=red>CHANGE IMAGE</p>